 - Cost Management

-What I found being the key skills of a project manager, is managing stakeholders, controlling a project and risk management.
-In this article, I will dig in a bit deeper on why these are the key skills.
+What I found is the key skills of a project manager, is managing stakeholders, controlling a project and risk management.
+In this article, I will dig in a bit deeper into why these are the key skills.

 Who has a stake in your project?

-There’s your sponsor and other senior executives.
+There are your sponsors and other senior executives.
 Your immediate project team, colleagues from IT, business analysts, accountants, legal… and so on.

-Then there’s those people affected by the change you are implementing.
+Then there are those people affected by the change you are implementing.
 Directors, senior managers, middle managers, administrators, subject matter experts.
 And then there’s the external suppliers, consultants, contractors, customers, communities to mention a few.